microsoft/planetary-computer-apis/docs/collection-config.md

 For example, https://pct-apis-staging.westeurope.cloudapp.azure.com/data/item/preview?collection=alos-palsar-mosaic&item=N01E009_17_MOS&assets=HH

 After you've found a good set of rendering options, add it to the configuration file.
 This goes under the `mosaic_info.render_options` key.
+Make sure to remove `collection`, `item`, and `max_size` from the `options`.
+These will be set by the frontend.

 ```json
 {